nvaccess/nvda/projectDocs/translating/crowdin.md

 PoEdit supports connecting with Crowdin directly.
 PoEdit's homepage is: <http://www.poedit.net/>

-1. Download the latest Windows PoEdit version at: <https://poedit.net/download>
+1. Download the latest Windows PoEdit version at <https://poedit.net/download>
 1. Install it by following the on-screen instructions, the default options should be sufficient.
 1. When launching PoEdit:
     1. Choose "Translate cloud project"